The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 Documentation is key not just for the future generation to see but also in reporting, you can’t call yourself a journalist when you don’t understand stuff, one of the rules of journalism is getting your facts right before choosing to distort it, because when you get it right you wont need to distort it.
 It was not trendy when we started writing music magazine, people were calling me to give me different ideas on other things to write about but I wanted to do music, promote these young artistes, put them out, shoot pictures, let them look good, and look at where we are today – documentation is key to understanding where we are coming from and where we are going.

-How significant is Afrobeats documentaries and our story telling?
+How significant is Afrobeat documentaries and our story telling?

 I think it’s major for the world to know where we are coming from and where we are going, because it’s still part of identification and selling our story to the world, I keep saying am privileged to come into the industry when we domesticated hip-hop, when it became major and we were selling to the world, I’m also happy to be there as a journalist at the time when we started winning outside Africa, because Afrobeats started winning in Nigeria, winning in terms of spread in Nigeria, then Ghana, and South Africa and when we dominate the world, I’m privileged to be a part of everywhere we went then and see how our artistes are winning.